WLenhard/cNORM/README.md

 # cNORM

 The package provides methods for generating non-parametric regression based continuous norms, as f. e. for psychometric test development, biological and physiological growth curves, and screenings in the medical domain.
+It is based on the approach suggested by A. Lenhard et al. (2016).

 ## Approach